ninoNinkovic/LiveStamps/README.md

 **Generation**

 By default, LiveStamps has a right click context menu defined, but sidebar, command pallate and tools menus can be easily generated if you prefer.
-This should also be done whenever you add new stamp definitions so you do not have to constantly remember new shortcuts:
+This should also be done whenever you add new stamp definitions to avoid defining excessive keyboard shortcuts:

 ```
 # To Generate a Menu: